-The most recent triennial valuation of the Scheme, as required under Section 56 of the Act, was carried out with an Effective Date of 31 December 2020.
+The most recent triennial valuation of the Scheme, as required under Section 56 of the Act, was carried out with an effective date of 31 December 2020.

-The valuation recommended an increase in the employers' long term contribution multiple to 2.45 times members' contributions effective from 1 January 2022.
+The valuation recommended the maintenance of the employers' long term contribution multiple at 3.4 times members' contributions.